fsilva7456/mark1/README.md

 2. When saving calendar data, ensure you're using the correct field names that exist in the database schema

+# Recent Updates

+## Content Management Improvements - April 2025

+The content management dashboard was refactored to improve data hydration from Supabase:

+- Fixed date calculation logic for proper post assignment to weekly views
+- Improved week number calculations with dedicated utility functions
+- Standardized post display using the ContentCard component
+- Removed temporary workarounds and debug elements

+The dashboard now properly displays posts from the `calendar_posts` table based on their scheduled dates, organized into current week, next week, and the week after views.

+## Utility Library

+A new date utilities library was added at `app/(modules)/content-mgmt/lib/dateUtils.js` that provides:

+- Week number calculations relative to current week
+- Post grouping by week
+- Date filtering for calendar views

 <!-- Trigger rebuild -->
 <!-- Adding a comment to trigger Vercel rebuild -->